 7. Basic Cleaning Skills

-Having the basic writing skills to properly structure a paragraph, email, essay, etc is very important.
+Having the necessary writing skills to properly structure a paragraph, email, essay, etc. is very important.

 You will find it to be a useful skill that can be applied in many different career paths.